Peter Maivia

 Fanene Leifi Pita Maivia (born Fanene Pita Anderson; April 6, 1937 – June 13, 1982), better known as Peter Maivia, was a Samoan-American professional wrestler, actor and stunt coordinator.
-Maivia was the grandfather of Dwayne "The Rock" Johnson via adoption, and was also part of the famous Anoa'i family via blood brother pact.
-He was also a promoter for the National Wrestling Alliance in Hawaii.
+Maivia was the grandfather of Dwayne "The Rock" Johnson via adoption, and was also part of the famous Anoaʻi family via blood brother pact.
+He was also the promoter of the National Wrestling Alliance member Polynesian Pro Wrestling in Hawaii.

 Professional wrestling career

-Early career (1962–1964)
+Early career (1960–1964)

-Maivia made his debut in 1962 at the age of 24.
+Maivia made his debut in 1960 at the age of 23.
 He worked for NWA Hawaii, and in other places including France, and the United Kingdom.

 New Zealand and Australia (1964–1968)

 After spending his first twenty years in American Samoa, Maivia moved to New Zealand.
-He began competing, wrestling not as The High Chief, but as Prince Peter Maivia.
-Athletic, naturally talented and quick to learn, Maivia received training in New Zealand, under the watchful eye of local wrestler and promoter Steve Rickard.
+He began competing, wrestling under the ring name Prince Peter Maivia.
+He was trained in New Zealand by local wrestler and promoter Steve Rickard.

 Both in and out of the ring, Rickard taught the young Samoan a great deal about professional wrestling, and under his guidance, Maivia developed at an amazing rate.
-On August 3, 1964, after less than a year in the business, the rookie sensation stunned New Zealand by defeating Rickard to win the prestigious New Zealand Heavyweight Championship.
-The title victory was impressive, however Maivia's reign was extremely short, and he held the championship for just three days, dropping the championship back to Rickard on August 6, 1964.
-The point had been made though, and from that point onward, Maivia enjoyed main-event status in the NWA's New Zealand territory.
+On 3 August 1964, after less than a year in the business, he won the New Zealand Heavyweight Championship.
+The title victory was impressive, however Maivia's reign was extremely short, and he held the championship for just three days, with the championship returning to Rickard on August 6, 1964.
+The point had been made though, and from then onward, Maivia enjoyed main-event status in the NWA's New Zealand territory.

 Later in 1964, Maivia followed up his previous success by winning the NWA Australasian Heavyweight Championship.
 Maivia became the new Australasian champion by defeating Kangaroo Kennedy, and he carried the belt for four years before finally losing it to Steve Rickard in 1968.
-After developing his repertoire and ring skills in New Zealand, Maivia slowly began to branch out and take bookings in larger promotions, with success invariably following the popular islander.
+After developing his repertoire and ring skills in New Zealand, Maivia slowly began to branch out and take bookings in larger promotions.